Dark energy from the gas of wormholes: Introduction

 \section{Introduction}

 As is well known modern astrophysics (and, even more generally, theoretical physics) faces two key problems.
 Those are the nature of dark matter and dark energy.
 Recall that more than $90\%$ of matter of the Universe has a non-baryonic dark (to say, mysterious) form, while lab experiments still show no evidence for the existence of such matter.
 Both dark components are intrinsically incorporated in the most successful $\Lambda $CDM (Lambda cold dark matter) model which reproduces correctly properties of the Universe at very large scales (e.g., see \cite{Pr} and references therein).
-The only failure of $\Lambda $CDM, i.e., the presence of cusps ($\rho _{DM}\sim 1/r$) in centers of galaxies \cite{Cusp}, can be cured if, instead of non-baryon particles, we shall use wormholes (see for detail \cite{KS10}).
-Indeed, wormholes represent extremely heavy (in comparision to particles) objects which at very large scales behave exactly like non-baryon cold particles, while at smaller scales (in galaxies) they strongly interact with baryons and form the observed \cite{Core} cored ($\rho _{DM}\sim const$) distribution.
-It worth expecting that wormholes will play the central role in the explanation of the dark matter phenomenon.
+We point out that $\Lambda $CDM predicts also the presence of cusps ($\rho _{DM}\sim 1/r$ ) in centers of galaxies \cite{Cusp} and a too large number of galaxy satellites.
+Therefore other models are proposed, e.g., like axions \cite{M09} , which may avoid these.
+To be successful such models should involve a periodic self-interaction and therefore require a fine tuning, while in general the presence of standard non-baryonic particles cannot solve the problem of cusps.
+Indeed, if we admit the existence of a self-interaction in the dark matter component, or some coupling to baryonic matter (which should be sufficiently strong to remove cusps), then we completely change properties of the dark matter component at the moment of recombination and destroy all successful predictions at very large scales.
+Recall that both warm and self-interacting dark matter candidates are rejected by the observing $\Delta T/T$ spectrum \cite{Pr}.
+In other words, the two key observational phenomena (cores of dark matter in centers of galaxies \cite {Core} and $\Delta T/T$ spectrum) give a very narrow gap for dark matter particles which seems to require attracting some exotic objects in addition to standard non-baryonic particles.